Skill Blitz Sale-mobile

 Writing user stories on an index card is actually the ‘Card’ part of the 3 C’s in user stories.
 It is said that a user story should be long enough to fit into an index card and be detailed enough to arouse discussion.

-Writing User Stories in JIRA
+How to Create User Stories in JIRA?

 A new user story in JIRA can be created by selecting the option to create a new issue of type ‘Story’ as shown below: